OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:35

-“This is how My heavenly Father will treat each of you unless you forgive your brother or sister from your heart.”
+“In the same way, My heavenly Father will deal with each of you unless you forgive your brother or sister from your heart.”